awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-getting-recommendations.md

 To change the instance type in your Auto Scaling group, update the launch template or update the Auto Scaling group to use a new launch configuration\.
 Existing instances continue to use the previous configuration\.
 To update the existing instances, terminate them so that they are replaced by your Auto Scaling group, or allow automatic scaling to gradually replace older instances with newer instances based on your [termination policies](as-instance-termination.md)\.

 **Note**
 With the maximum instance lifetime and instance refresh features, you can also replace existing instances in your Auto Scaling group to launch new instances that use the new launch template or launch configuration\.
-For more information, see [Replacing Auto Scaling instances based on maximum instance lifetime](asg-max-instance-lifetime.md) and [Replacing Auto Scaling instances based on an instance refresh](asg-instance-refresh.md)\.
+For more information, see [Replace Auto Scaling instances based on maximum instance lifetime](asg-max-instance-lifetime.md) and [Replace Auto Scaling instances based on an instance refresh](asg-instance-refresh.md)\.

 ## Considerations for evaluating the recommendations<a name="considerations"></a>